 Yes, you can very easily adjust your tow ball weight.
 However, do so with caution as if you deviate too far from a good initial trailer design you may end up with other issues.
 It’s important that you don’t spread weight too far from the centre of the axles, as this affects handling in a very bad way.

 Many people do this, and the van becomes extremely unsafe and handles poorly, because a small twitch of the axles means a huge chunk of weight out far gets moved much more, and carries a lot of energy with it.
 Instead, move things around close to the axles, and avoid adding or taking away huge amounts of weight far away from the axles.

 If you look at a variety of trailers on the market, you will see that there are some very different designs out there.
 The design ultimately determines what sort of range of tow ball mass you are going to sit in.
 Of course, moving things around will change this, but there are a few things that determine essentially create the base line for how heavy your tow ball weight is going to be:

 The position that the axle is fitted on your trailer will make a huge difference to the tow ball mass.
 Even moving it a few hundred millimetres can change the weight dramatically, and manufacturers often spend a lot of time getting this right.
 In essence its like a see-saw, and the wrong axle position will put you at the back of the pack before you even start.

-The other issue is that they often rely on having a full water tank at the back to counter the heavy tow ball weight, and at the end of a trip your water tank isn’t going to be full!
+The other issue on trailers is that they often rely on having a full water tank at the back to counter the heavy tow ball weight, and at the end of a trip your water tank isn’t going to be full!
 When buying a trailer, think very carefully about where the axle is located, and how that is going to affect your tow ball weight in relation to where you add weight.

 Number of wheels